Financial Review: Colfax (NASDAQ:CFX) & Gorman-Rupp (NYSE:GRC)

 Colfax has higher revenue and earnings than Gorman-Rupp.
 Gorman-Rupp is trading at a lower price-to-earnings ratio than Colfax, indicating that it is currently the more affordable of the two stocks.

 92.0% of Colfax shares are owned by institutional investors.
 Comparatively, 56.8% of Gorman-Rupp shares are owned by institutional investors.
-8.2% of Colfax shares are owned by insiders.
-Comparatively, 7.2% of Gorman-Rupp shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+8.2% of Colfax shares are owned by company insiders.
+Comparatively, 7.2% of Gorman-Rupp shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary